Kyren223/Krypton/cmake-build-release/_deps/catch2-src/docs/faq.md

 code.
 First one is in the test case shuffling, and the second one is the output from random generators.

-Test case shuffling is repeatable across different platforms since v2.12.0, and it is also generally repeatable across versions, but we might break it from time to time.
+ArgumentParser case shuffling is repeatable across different platforms since v2.12.0, and it is also generally repeatable across versions, but we might break it from time to time.
 E.g. we broke repeatability with previous versions in v2.13.4 so that test cases with similar names are shuffled better.